msu-anthropology/anp412-webmapping-lab/README.md

 `<script src="https://unpkg.com/leaflet@1.6.0/dist/leaflet.js"></script>`

-For things to work properly, this block of code **must** below the previous block that linked to the LEaflet CSS file.
+For things to work properly, this block of code **must** below the previous block that linked to the Leaflet CSS file.

 ### Loading and Displaying the Map in your Webpage